CONTROVERSIES

 PICTURE: Daisy the dog and Rick Gibson surrounded by police officers and news reporters on the platform at the Brighton British Rail station

-A senior police officer then told me that my experience in Reading was irrelevant.
+A senior police officer replied that my experience in Reading was irrelevant.
 He also said that if I left the train station and walked into Brighton he would arrest me for “behaviour likely to disturb the peace”.

 As we talked, we slowly drifted out of the train station and into a car park, where we were joined by some news reporters and a curious lawyer.